-If you are interested in volunteering in Southern Africa, we would recommend Volunteer Eco Students Abroad, which has education and conservation-based programs in the St. Lucia area of South Africa.
+If you are interested in volunteering in Southern Africa, we would recommend Volunteer Eco Students Abroad, which has an education and conservation-based program in the St. Lucia area of South Africa.
 Our volunteers also highly recommend International Student Volunteers, which coordinates wildlife conservation and community development projects in South Africa.

 Summing It Up